leannmlindsey/TANGO_BENCHMARKING/README.md

 # TANGO_BENCHMARKING

 This repository contains all of the code to reproduce the benchmarking results for TANGO.

+Instructions for cloning and installing the libraries:

 ## GASAL2
 These instructions are for the A100 GPUs on the Notchpeak Cluster of the University of Utah CHPC